stacks-network/docs/src/pages/references/node-configuration.md

 #### working_dir (optional)

-Absolute path to the directory which the stacks-node will use for storing various data
+Absolute path to the directory which the stacks-node will use for storing various data.

 Example: `"/root/stacks-node"`